 Hear!
 Hear!
 People of the lands of Khuman and Moirang, all of you listen to what I am saying.
-Tomorrow, as the sun heralds the coming of daytime, Khamba of the Khuman clan has proclaimed that he will catch the raging bull, Kaoren which has been running wild near the banks of Ikop pat in the land of the Khumans, the Kaoren that is so strong and powerful that even the winged birds dare not fly across its domain, and upon capturing this splendid bull, with the Two Kings63 and their subjects as the witness of the completion of the mighty task, he will offer it as the quintessential sacrificial animal at the altar of the Lord Thangjing.
+Tomorrow, as the sun heralds the coming of daytime, bull, Kaoren which has been running wild near the banks of Ikop pat in the land of the Khumans, the Kaoren that is so strong and powerful that even the winged birds dare not fly across its domain, and upon capturing this splendid bull, with the Two Kings and their subjects as the witness of the completion of the mighty task, he will offer it as the quintessential sacrificial animal at the altar of the Lord Thangjing.